ethagnawl/peterdohertys.website/blog-posts/glancing-at-python-through-ruby-tinted-glasses.markdown

 #### Misc
-- Python, Ruby and friends _all_ feel sloppy after using Elm for a non-trivial project and experimenting with Rust.
-Python 3.5 added support for type hints, which is a step in the right direction and may help make things more robust, but I don't know if that feature has or will see much adoption.
+- Python, Ruby and friends _all_ feel sloppy after using Elm for [a non-trivial project](https://web.archive.org/web/20180928051336/https://www.intelfuturequiz.com/) and [experimenting with Rust](https://github.com/ethagnawl/rust-c-ffi-demo).
+Python 3.5 added support for type hints, which is a step in the right direction and may help make applications more robust, but I don't know if that feature has or will see much adoption.

 #### Resources
 - https://www.agiliq.com/blog/2010/03/rails-and-django-commands-comparison-and-conversio/